A remark on Greenberg's generalized conjecture for imaginary $S_3$-extensions of $\mathbb{Q}$: Introduction

 \begin{thm} Let the notation be as above.
 Moreover, let $M_{\mathfrak{P}_3} (K)/K$ be the maximal abelian pro-$p$ extension unramified outside $\mathfrak{P}_3$.
 Assume that all of the following conditions are satisfied:\\ (C1) $\mathfrak{p}$ is finitely decomposed in $N^*$, \\ (C2) $\mathfrak{p}^*$ is not decomposed in $N^*$, and \\ (C3) $\mathfrak{P}_2$ is not decomposed in $M_{\mathfrak{P}_3} (K)$.\\ Then, GGC for $K$ and $p$ holds. \end{thm}

-\begin{rem} $M_{\mathfrak{P}_3} (K)/K$ is known to be a finite extension (see the below Theorem A).
+\begin{rem} $M_{\mathfrak{P}_3} (K)/K$ is known to be a finite extension (see Section \ref{Preliminaries}).
 The condition (C1) is equivalent to \cite[Assumption 3.1]{Kata} (when the complex cubic field has two primes dividing $p$).
-It seems unknown whether (C1) always holds or not (see also \cite[Remark 3.2 (2)]{Kata} and \cite[Sections 7.2 and 7.3]{Hachi}).
-However, (C1) was confirmed to be satisfied for many cases (see the below Remark \ref{rem_C1_2}). \end{rem}
+It seems unknown whether (C1) always holds or not (see also \cite[Remark 3.2 (2)]{Kata}, \cite[Sections 7.2 and 7.3]{Hachi}).
+However, (C1) was confirmed to be satisfied for many cases (see Remark \ref{rem_C1_2}). \end{rem}

 \begin{rem} Kataoka \cite{Kata} gave sufficient conditions for the validity of GGC for complex cubic fields (he treated all cases of decomposition on $p$).
 Compare our Theorem \ref{main_thm} with \cite[Theorem 3.3 (1), (2)]{Kata}.
 In particular, by using \cite[Theorem 3.3 (2)]{Kata}, we see that GGC for (our) $F$ and $p$ also holds under the assumptions (C1), (C2), (C3).
 To show \cite[Theorem 3.3 (2)]{Kata}, Kataoka used $N^*/F$ as the first step of his proof (\cite[Proposition 3.5 (2)]{Kata}).
 We use $N^* K/K$ as the first step.
 However, $\widetilde{F}$ is not used in our proof. \end{rem}